 Rolling Snowball 12|Víkurland 6, Djúpivogur, Iceland| 2019

-This work is called All That Is Solid Melts Into Air, which is quoted from Manifesto of the Communist Party.
+This work in exhibition is called All That Is Solid Melts Into Air, which is quoted from Manifesto of the Communist Party.
 As the starting point of this work, this statement implicitly points to the direction I am exploring, or I can say, it leads the creation to the category of poetic imagery.
 As for the visual presentation of the work, what I try to approach is a kind of universal feeling: a poetic field that everyone can reach.
 Exploring the poetic “paradigm”, the source and evolutionary logic of the “poetry”, is to explore how it is interpreted and emerged.
 This process and its results will help me unveilone layer of the shelters of the real appearance of the world.

 The Mountains from All That Is Solid Melts Into Air \ photography | 2019